zylx0532/pasztor.at/_posts/2018-02-14-building-your-own-cdn.md

 that requires constant effort and maintenance.

 As a result I have rebuilt my setup on a single server, with an [immutable infrastructure](https://pasztor.at/blog/immutable-infrastructure) and proper monitoring, with Terraform.
-The source code, of course, [is available](https://github.com/janoszen/pasztor.at/tree/master/_terraform).
+If you want to know more about [how I did it, read the article here](/blog/immutable-infra-1).